Chiptune: Mainstream popularity

 as well as in heavy metal bands such as DragonForce.
 Grime music in particular samples sawtooth wave sounds from video games which were popular in East London.

 Some dubstep producers have also been influenced by video game chiptunes, particularly the work of Yuzo Koshiro.

-In 2010, a BBC article stated that the "sights and sounds of old-school games" (naming Frogger and Donkey Kong as examples) are "now becoming a part of mainstream music and culture."
+In 2010, a BBC News article stated that the "sights and sounds of old-school games" (naming Frogger and Donkey Kong as examples) are "now becoming a part of mainstream music and culture."

 Complextro pioneer Porter Robinson has also cited video game sounds, or chiptunes, as an influence on his style of music along with 1980s analog synth music.
+In 2022, trap music producer Popstar Benny cited video game sounds as one of the foundations for the plugg music genre.

 Tracker chiptunes

-The Commodore Amiga (1985), with its sample-based sound generation, distanced the concept of microcomputer music away from plain chip-synthesized sounds.
+The Commodore Amiga (1985) with its sample-based sound generation distanced the concept of microcomputer music away from plain chip-synthesized sounds.
 Amiga tracker music software, beginning from Karsten Obarski's Ultimate Soundtracker (1987), inspired great numbers of computer enthusiasts to create computer music.
 As an offshoot of the burgeoning tracker music culture, a type of tracker music reminiscent of Commodore 64 SID music was born, that utilized simple waveforms instead of digitized samples.
-This type of music came to be called "chiptunes", referring to the sound of early video game console and home computer sound chips.
+This type of music with small samples came to be called "chiptunes" referring to Amiga's chip memory where such samples would easily fit.

 Earliest examples of tracker chiptunes date back to 1989 and are attributed to the demoscene musicians 4mat, Baroque, TDK, Turtle and Duz.
 Tracker chiptunes are based on very short looped waveforms which are modulated by tracker effects such as arpeggio, vibrato, and portamento.
-A very common loop length is 128 samples, or a power of 2 multiple/fraction of that, which at an approximate sample rate of 17 kHz misses a C note by a few cents.
-This technique allowed composing complex and imaginary waveforms.
+A very common loop length is 128 samples, which at an approximate sample rate of 17 kHz misses a C note by a few cents.

 There is at least one commercial game for the Amiga, Nebulus II, that used chiptune style music, although with some conventional sampled instrument sounds as well as speech.
 The game apparently was initially planned for release for the C64 but was canceled.

 The small amount of sample data made tracker chiptunes far more space-efficient than most other types of tracker music, which made them appealing to size-limited demoscene demos and crack intros.
 Tracker chiptunes have also been commonly used in other warez scene executables such as keygens.

-Nowadays, the term "chiptune" is also used to cover chip music using actual chip-based synthesis, but some sources, such as the Amiga Music Preservation project, still define a chiptune specifically as a small tracker module.
+Nowadays the term "chiptune" is also used to cover chip music using actual chip-based synthesis, but some sources such as the Amiga Music Preservation project still define a chiptune specifically as a small tracker module.
+Modern trackers used today include OpenMPT, Famitracker, Furnace and Goattracker.

-And in the nowdays, there are Trackers like: OpenMPT (mainly focused on music creation in formats of FT, PT, IT and ST), Famitracker (The most popular one, focused mainly on NES), and anothers like Furnace, Goattracker, etc.